bylukeO/Just-Do-It-/README.md

 ## 💾 Local Storage

-The app uses browser local storage to save your tasks and theme preferences.
+The app uses browser local storage to save your tasks, categories, and theme preferences.
 This means:
-- Your tasks persist even if you close the browser
+- Your tasks and their categories persist even if you close the browser
 - Your theme preference is remembered between sessions
 - Data is stored only on your device (not on any server)
 - Clearing browser data will remove saved tasks and preferences